-Mattress reviews are often one of the most difficult products to assess in general terms, because of the extreme differences within the product categories.
+Reviews of mattresses are often one of the most difficult products to assess in general terms, because of the extreme differences within the product categories.
 When assessing mattress reviews, it can prove helpful to focus on just one mattress category at a time.
-In this overview, we’ll go over the basics of memory foam mattresses and their owners perceive the pros and cons of this type.
+In this overview, we’ll go over the basics of memory foam and their owners perceive the pros and cons of this type.

-When it comes to memory foam mattress reviews, there are generally many more pros than cons, however the cons can be significant depending on the type and quality of memory foam.
-About 81-83% of consumers who purchase a memory foam mattress say they were satisfied with their purchase in reviews across third party websites and manufacturer websites.
+When it comes to mattress of this type, there are generally many more pros than cons, however the cons can be significant depending on the type and quality of foam.
+About 81-83% of consumers who purchase a memory foam bed say they were satisfied with their purchase in reviews across third party websites and manufacturer websites.
 While slightly over 80% may not seem exceptional, it is the highest rating among all the major mattress types including latex, water, and innerspring.

-It seems to be that the top reasons for customer satisfaction among memory foam mattress reviews comes from buyers claiming that the comfort level they receive from a good quality memory foam bed surpasses that of any traditional spring one.
+It seems to be that the top reasons for customer satisfaction among reviews that we researched comes from buyers claiming that the comfort level they receive from a good quality memory foam bed surpasses that of any traditional spring one.

 To understand why memory foam offers a better alternative, you need to understand the factors inherent to this type of material.
-Let’s look at the main features if memory foam mattresses.
+Let’s look at the main features of memory foam mattresses.

 Conforms to Body